GuillemFo/Minishell/Infor/readme.md

 getcwd allocates memory and also i should free the content im rewriting.
 Leaks seems fixed, and bunch of others like return codes from cd pwd leaks etc. problem now is signals. control + l wont work;

+Heredock OK duno if expands ok tho;
+leaks when " "
+Reminder to do to_lower to all builtins